MinaProtocol/mina/rfcs/0051-hard-fork-package-generation.md

 In the case of an unplanned (emergency) hard fork, we do not have the liberty of allowing the daemon to automatically dump the state that we will start the new chain from.
 Additionally, the state we want to take could be arbitrarily far back in history (obviously we won't take something that is too far back in history since we don't want to undo much history, but we can't make assumptions about how far back we need to look).

 In such a circumstance, we must dump this state from the archive db rather than from an actively running daemon.
-The replayer tool is capable of materializing staged ledgers, snarked ledgers, and epoch ledgers for arbitrary blocks by replaying transactions from the archie db.
+The replayer tool is capable of materializing staged ledgers, snarked ledgers, and epoch ledgers for arbitrary blocks by replaying transactions from the archive db.
 It is important that this tool should take at most a couple of hours to execute, as the time spent executing this tool is a further delay in generating a new hard fork package for the emergency release.

 ### Generating the Hard Fork Package